10 min read

 The fundamental difference between no-code and low-code isn’t about coding ability; it’s about architectural flexibility and customization depth.
 No-code platforms provide pre-built components that you configure through visual interfaces.
 Low-code platforms provide development frameworks that you extend with custom code when needed.

 Low-code platforms like OutSystems, Mendix, and Microsoft Power Platform provide visual development environments with options for custom code.
 You build user interfaces through drag-and-drop components, implement business logic through visual workflows, and can write custom functions for specialized calculations or integrations.
-This hybrid approach may accelerate development while preserving flexibility for unique requirements.
+This hybrid approach speeds development while preserving flexibility for unique requirements.

 When No-Code Delivers Maximum Value